galo-conde/Project-21/README.md

 	- URL reference: https://bitbucket.org/cs3398-s22-io/blackjack_2d/src/master/GUI/GameOver.tscn

 ## Next Steps
+- change the bakcground of the game to resemble a casino
+- find a way to display all cards
+- make a visual bouncer as the enemy

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.